 At the end of the famous Dizengoff Street, there is the delicious Falafel HaKosem, or ‘The Magician’ in Hebrew.
 You will often find big lines coming out of this falafel place – so best to go before the lunch time rush.
 At HaKosem, you get to treat yourself to a pita stuffed with falafel balls and various toppings: Israeli salad, pickles, tahini, hummus….whatever you like, you can put inside your pita.
 The best part is, it’s so filling – you can’t even think about food for hours afterward!

-If you have never tried Israeli Burekas or Jachnun, then you absolutely must make your way to Abulafia.
+If you have never tried Israeli Sambusak or Jachnun, then you absolutely must make your way to Kerem Hateimanim, one of the nicest neighborhoods in Tel Aviv.
 In fact, stop reading this right now and go there immediately.
-Abulafia prides itself on being an old-style bakery that cooks in traditional wood-fired ovens right before your eyes.
+This family owned bakery prides itself on being an old-style bakery that cooks in traditional wood-fired ovens right before your eyes.
 Here, you can find many pastries, both sweet and savory – all made with white flour, so don’t come here if you’re on a diet.
-There are a few locations to choose from, however, the best are definitely at the Port of Tel Aviv and the Old City of Jaffa.
-We suggest taking your Abulafia pastry (the four cheese burekas is our personal favorite) and going to watch a sunset on the sea; a truly gorgeous way to see the end of the day in the Mediterranean.
+We suggest taking your Shakshuka filled Sambusak or the yummy Yemenite bread called Lahuh and going to watch a sunset on the sea; a truly gorgeous way to see the end of the day in the Mediterranean.

 Where: Ibn Gabirol, 115 Tel Aviv